With Email, First Impressions Happen!

 As the proprietor of two email etiquette sites, it is common for folks to think I am too sensitive and give me a hard time regarding email etiquette.
 I’ve also been told that I make a “big deal” out of nothing and that I am “old fashioned.”

-These same onliners go on to say how all this “email etiquette stuff” really doesn’t matter.
+These same onliners say all this “email etiquette stuff” doesn’t matter.

 Perception is the Only Reality.
 Fact.

-When you send an email in all lower case, filled with typos and grammatical errors, what is the person on the other side of the screen to think?
-When you forward emails without review or comment and no thought as to whether the other side will actually be interested, how does that make you look?
-Thoughtful?
-Doubt it.
+When you send an email in all lowercase, filled with typos and grammatical errors, what is the person on the other side of the screen to think?
+Likewise, when you forward emails without review or comment and have no thought about whether the other side will be interested, how does that make you look?

 Some of these impressions include what level of education you may not have (educated folks communicate in an educated manner).
-Or, why you do not seem to care about how others will view you by simply communicating properly.
-You could be perceived as a fish out of water when it comes to proper technology use.
-Worse yet someone who is so narcissistic that they are unable to think about those on the other side of the screen.
-None of which are positive impressions.
+Or why you do not seem to care about how others will view you by simply communicating correctly.